 Without a doubt, drones are the future of several industries.
 From military applications, to the potential to revolutionise the delivery market, drones are currently under-utilised.
 This is in large part due to concerns around security and privacy.
 Of the industries mentioned, drones are the one that still has the farthest to go.
 However, this presents its own opportunities.
 A flexible individual who can negotiate their way through all the barriers currently limiting drones will undoubtedly become one of the industry leaders.
 Having an achievable vision for the future of this technology is what will see you go the distance.

 Want to update your skills and ensure you’re future-ready for the next tech development?
-Learn more about our leading online programs or speak to one of our expert Student Enrolment Advisors today on 1300 701 171.
+Learn more about our leading online programs (including our master of logistics management) or speak to one of our expert Student Enrolment Advisors today on 1300 701 171.